Rockingham County High School

 Rockingham County High School (RCHS) is located in Wentworth, North Carolina.
 It is located near Rockingham County Middle School, which feeds into the high school.

 Academics

 Many classes have optional honors credits and the school offers AP credit in the following courses: Biology, Calculus, Language and Composition, Literature and Composition, World History, and U.S. History.

 Demographics

 62.7% of students are White, 19.8% of students are African-American, and 17.5% of students are of other ethnicities.

 Athletics

-RCHS is currently a member of the North Carolina High School Athletic Association and competes in the 3-A Mid-State Conference.
-Their biggest rivals are Reidsville High School (a class 2-A school) and Morehead High School (an in-conference class 3-A school), both of which are also operated by Rockingham County Schools.
+RCHS is currently a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 5A school.
+The school is a part of the Mid-State 3A/4A/5A Conference.
+Their biggest rivals are Reidsville High School and Morehead High School, both of which are also operated by Rockingham County Schools.

 The school currently fields teams in these sports: